 Digital media growth is estimated at 4.5 trillion online ads served annually with digital media spend at 48% growth in 2010.
 An increasing portion of advertising stems from businesses employing Online Behavioural Advertising (OBA) to tailor advertising for Internet users.
 Though an innovative resource, OBA raises concern with regards to consumer privacy and data protection.
 Such implications are important considerations for responsible communications.

-The ICC Commission on Marketing and Advertising seeks to address these issues in the 2011 Consolidated ICC Code of Advertising and Marketing Communication Practice, with an entirely new chapter on digital interactive media.
+The ICC addresses these issues in the Consolidated ICC Code of Advertising and Marketing Communication Practice, with a chapter on digital interactive media.
 It includes the first globally applicable rules for OBA.
 The Code provides ethical guidelines to protect consumers and encourages businesses to achieve socially responsible standards.

 The Code has integrated rules that apply to marketing communications using digital interactive media throughout the guidelines.
 There is also an entirely updated section dealing with issues specific to digital interactive media techniques and platforms.
 Code self-regulation on use of digital interactive media includes:

 - Clear and transparent mechanisms to enable consumers to choose not to have their data collected for advertising or marketing purposes;

 - Clear indication that a social network site is commercial and is under the control or influence of a marketer;

 - Limits are set so that marketers communicate directly only when there are reasonable grounds to believe that the consumer has an interest in what is being offered;